KyleJamesWalker/dotfiles/README.md

 # dotfiles
-This repository contains a quick setup for my own personal configuration on a mac.
+This repository contains a quick setup for my own personal configurations, and installation scripts.